 Because each type of Japanese knife is meticulously crafted to perform ergonomically and efficiently at its designated task, having a whole set of Japanese knives in your kitchen is a great way to keep your culinary game (if you’ll excuse the pun) on point.

-In this article, we’ll be taking a look at the best Japanese knife sets on the market.
+In this article, we’ll be taking a look at the best Japanese knife sets (see the best Japanese cookware sets here too) on the market.

 Before we jump into the product recommendations first here's why you can trust it...